-Question Number Indicative content 2 Purpose: to write a real or imagined piece about a time a person needed help.
+Question Number Indicative content 2 Purpose: to write a real or imagined piece about when a person had time away from school.
 This may involve a range of approaches, including: description, anecdote, speech, narrative, literary techniques.
 Audience: the writing is for a general readership.
 Candidates can choose to write for an audience of adults or young people.
 Form: the response may be narrative, descriptive or a monologue.
 There should be clear organisation and structure with an introduction, development of points and a conclusion.
 Some candidates may intentionally adapt their language and style to their audience by using, for example, a more informal or colloquial approach.
 Candidates may introduce some literary elements.
-Responses may: use the story as inspiration explain the reasons why the narrator/writer needed help, who or what helped and how the person and others felt about it describe ideas, events, settings and characters use appropriate techniques for creative writing: vocabulary, imagery, language techniques use a voice that attempts to make the piece interesting and/or believable to the chosen audience be written in a register and style appropriate for the chosen form, which may include colloquial elements, dialogue within description or narrative, or a sustained single voice in a monologue.
+Responses may: use the story as inspiration explain the reasons why the writer/narrator had time away from school, for example because of illness, school closure or a school trip, and how the person and others felt about it describe ideas, events, settings and characters use appropriate techniques for creative writing: vocabulary, imagery, language techniques use a voice that attempts to make the piece interesting and/or believable to the chosen audience be written in a register and style appropriate for the chosen form, which may include colloquial elements, dialogue within description or narrative, or a sustained single voice in a monologue.
 The best-fit approach An answer may not always satisfy every one of the assessment criteria for a particular level in order to receive a mark within that level range, since on individual criteria the answer may meet the descriptor for a higher or lower mark range.
 The best-fit approach should be used to determine the mark which corresponds most closely to the overall quality of the response.

-Question Number Indicative content 3 Purpose: to write a real or imagined story with the title 'The Accident'.
+Question Number Indicative content 3 Purpose: to write a real or imagined story with the title 'A Lucky Escape'.
 This may involve a range of approaches, including: description, anecdote, speech, literary techniques.
 Audience: the writing is for a general readership.
 Candidates can choose to write for an audience of adults or young people.
 Form: the response may be narrative, descriptive or a monologue.
 There should be clear organisation and structure with an introduction, development of points and a conclusion.
 Some candidates may intentionally adapt their language and style to their audience by using, for example, a more informal or colloquial approach.
-Candidates may introduce some literary elements. describe the accident: this could be real or imagined, for example something that happened by accident, an accidental meeting, an accident involving people, cars or other vehicles give examples of the impact of the accident, positive or negative: fear, tension, anxiety, excitement, mess, chaos describe ideas, events, settings and characters use appropriate techniques for creative writing: vocabulary, imagery, language techniques use a voice that attempts to make the piece interesting and/or believable to the chosen audience be written in a register and style appropriate for the chosen form, which may include colloquial elements, dialogue within description or narrative, or a sustained single voice in a monologue.
+Candidates may introduce some literary elements.
+Responses may: describe the escape.
+This could be real or imagined, for example an escape from a place; an escape after something happened such as an accident; an escape from something that could have happened, such as slipping or falling on something the narrator spotted just in time give examples of the impact of the escape, positive or negative: happiness, relief, fear, tension, anxiety describe ideas, events, settings and characters use appropriate techniques for creative writing: vocabulary, imagery, language techniques use a voice that attempts to make the piece interesting and/or believable to the chosen audience be written in a register and style appropriate for the chosen form, which may include colloquial elements, dialogue within description or narrative, or a sustained single voice in a monologue.
 The best-fit approach An answer may not always satisfy every one of the assessment criteria for a particular level in order to receive a mark within that level range, since on individual criteria the answer may meet the descriptor for a higher or lower mark range.
 The best-fit approach should be used to determine the mark which corresponds most closely to the overall quality of the response.